Maks6831/react-programming-ecommerce/README.md

 ### 💬 User story

-`As a programmer, I want to be able to purchase all necessary products to do my day-job in one convenient place, so that I can spend more time coding to my heart’s content (p.s I hate Amazon).`
+`As a programmer, I want to be able to purchase all necessary products to do my day-job in one convenient place, so that I can spend more time coding to my heart’s content.`

 ### 🔍 Preview